intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 ## For when thing's go wrong

-Hopefully it hasn't broken for you, but incase something goes wrong feel free to come up here and take a look.
+Hopefully it hasn't broken for you, but in case something goes wrong feel free to come up here and take a look.

 #### Solution guide